openstack-archive/patrole/README.rst

 allowing deployments to verify that only intended roles have access to those APIs.

-Patrole currently offers testing for the following OpenStack services: Nova, Neutron, Glance, Cinder and Keystone.

 Patrole is currently undergoing heavy development.
 As more projects move toward policy in code, Patrole will align its testing with the appropriate documentation.